fiora-nott/recursive-reflections/README.md

 ---

-This is after reflections are turned up to 100.
+This is after reflections are turned up to 50.
 You can see the noise generated makes the scene incomprehensible.
-If you look closely on the left, you can see this entire screenshot is actually one block face closeup!

 <img src="Screenshots/screenshot4.png" width="50%" height="auto"/>